8811 visitors online

 Industry.

 Yes, the industry has indeed expanded.
 Fedorov said that at the start of the invasion, Ukraine had seven companies producing drones; today, there are more than 500.
 There were two companies working on electronic warfare (EW); today, there are 200.
 There were no private companies producing missiles; today, there are more than 20.
 There were zero companies producing ground robotic systems; now there are more than 100.
-Undoubtedly, the role of the United24 fund in the development of all these sectors has been decisive, and it was Fedorov who pushed through the DOT-chain system, which is also an idea developed by his team.
+Undoubtedly, the role of the United24 fund in the development of all these sectors has been decisive.

 There is also a concrete and vivid example here.
 The National Guard’s Lazar Regiment, which we supported from scratch, destroyed enemy equipment worth $15 billion.
 This is true, and I can confirm it, because I also followed the development of the Lazar Regiment, and this is indeed the case.
 It was the Lazar Regiment, under the command of Colonel Pavlo Yelizarov, that became the first unit in Ukraine to scale the mass use of bomber drones and strike drones across the entire front, drones that were able to inflict truly irreversible losses on the enemy.
 And this became possible because once Lazar had built its drone system and formed its team, it was Fedorov who scaled up production and genuinely brought in major state investments.
 The result is well known: Lazar is simply not a heavily publicized unit, one that we only began to hear about toward the end of 2025, but in reality, it is the largest and most effective unit of Ukraine’s Defense Forces in terms of its combat tally.
 And the losses they inflicted on Russia’s war machine, I believe, will inevitably go down in history.
 Therefore, Fedorov’s role here was truly decisive in terms of funding and responsibility for this line of effort.

-Next, there was a joint project with the SBU's Alpha group, which destroyed more than 300 enemy air defence units in 2025 alone.
-A line of drones that destroys every fourth target on the front line.
-Yes, and to the work, to the outstanding results of "Alfa", which is truly a unique unit in terms of its current capabilities, performing unique tasks.
-In the last month alone, Alpha destroyed over 2,000 infantry units.
-This is one unit of one service.
-And 300 enemy air defence units in 2025.
-Yes, this is definitely confirmed and destroyed equipment.
-This is definitely an outstanding result.
+Next, there is a joint project with the SBU’s Alpha Group, through which more than 300 enemy air defense systems were destroyed in 2025 alone.
+The Line of Drones, which destroys every fourth target on the front.
+Yes, and as for the work and outstanding results of Alpha, it is indeed a unit that is currently unique in its capabilities and performs truly unique missions.
+In the past month alone, Alpha eliminated more than 2,000 enemy infantry.
+This is a single unit within a single service.
+And 300 enemy air defense systems in 2025.
+Yes, these are unquestionably confirmed hits and destroyed equipment.
+This is unquestionably an outstanding result.

-And then there is the drone line.
-This is a well-known project.
-Of course, Fedorov also plays a key role here.
-In terms of allocating resources and lobbying, he is key to promoting this project in general.
-Therefore, when it comes to the presentation part that Fedorov talked about, I confirm everything.
-The only thing I don't know is why he didn't mention the Delta system, but the Delta system is also an important story that he supported and defended.
-The people involved in the creation and development of this system are also grateful for this.
-I think that everyone who is fighting understands that Delta is one of Ukraine's advantages in the war.
-It was only at the end of 2025 that the enemy deployed a system that is supposed to copy Delta, a situational awareness system.
-But this is a very complex architecture, and I think it will take the enemy more than a year just to catch up to the level that Delta already has.
+And the Line of Drones.
+This is a fairly well-known project.
+Undoubtedly, Fedorov’s role here is also one of the key ones.
+In terms of allocating resources, lobbying, and overall promotion of this flagship project.
+So if we speak about the presentation part outlined by Fedorov, I confirm all of it.
+The only thing I do not understand is why he did not mention the Delta system, because Delta is also an important story that he supported and defended.
+For this, those involved in the creation and development of the system are also grateful.
+I believe that everyone who is fighting understands that Delta is one of Ukraine’s advantages in the war.
+And only at the end of 2025 did the enemy deploy a system intended to replicate Delta, a situational awareness system.
+But this is a very complex architecture, and I think the enemy will need more than one year simply to catch up to the level that Delta has already achieved.

 "Today, we cannot fight with new technologies and an old organisational structure.
 Comprehensive changes are needed.
 Our goal is to change the system, carry out army reform, improve infrastructure on the front lines, eradicate lies and corruption, and make leadership and trust a new culture.
 So that people who deliver real results are rewarded and given the opportunity to grow further."